How to Grow Garlic

 If you plant in November, and by December your leaves start turning yellow, leave them in the ground and wait.

-They should be ready to harvest in late March.
 In order to decide whether or not your garlic is ready to harvest, just use my favorite method- dig a few up and check.

 Make sure you dig, don't just pull them up.
 Pulling them up will not work.